JeromeRoberts2018/CStatsDProxy/README.md

 - Multithreaded architecture for handling multiple StatsD packets concurrently
 - Efficient queuing mechanism to handle bursts of incoming packets
 - Configurable settings via a configuration file
+- Supports packet cloning for dual-destination delivery
+- Load-tested to handle over 3.5 million packets per minute
+- Provides statistical data from each worker thread managing traffic

 ## Requirements

 - GCC or any C compiler
 - POSIX compliant OS for threading
+- Linux (Ubuntu), Windows, Mac compliant for running
+- (runs as a service only on Linux)

 ## Installation
 Full installation will also install a service and run that service